tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Attacker Model

-RRC is not designed to counter on-path attackers.
-These can never be distinguished from, for example, a genuine network device.
-However, RRC can withstand off-path attackers of the type described below when the enhanced path validation algorithm ({{enhanced}}) is used.
+RRC is not designed to counter man-in-the-middle attackers.
+These can never be distinguished from a genuine network device.
+Instead, the types of attacker RRC is designed to withstand are:

+* On-path attackers that try to trigger a connection migration ({{on-path}});
+* Off-path attackers that try to put themselves on-path ({{off-path}}) -- as long as the enhanced path validation algorithm is used, see {{enhanced}}.

+## On-Path Attacker {#on-path}

+An on-path attacker could make a copy of a packet, replace the source address with a spoofed one and forward it to the original destination.
+If the spoofed packet arrives before the original it will be regarded as a migration, while the the original packet will be flagged as a duplicate and dropped.

+The subsequent path validation ({{path-validation}}) will fail because the entity at the (spoofed) source address does not have the cryptographic keys needed to decode the `path_challenge` message that is sent to it, and therefore to produce the corresponding `path_response`.
+Since the path validation fails, the address binding is not altered, thus twarting the attack.

 ## Off-Path Packet Forwarding {#off-path}